19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/1000 Coins/Pilot's Instruments.md

 Gives you all the tools required to navigate a seafaring vessel.

-An astrolabe, compass, quadrant, and star chart
+It usually contains an astrolabe, compass, quadrant, and star chart.

 | Quantity of Item | Slots | Price |
 | ---------------- | ----- | ----- |